 Of the several native species that have been re-introduced to Zealandia, North Island kaka have been the most successful at utilizing habitats in surrounding parts of Wellington City (Figure 3.11).
-NI kaka have been detected at 30% of the five-minute bird count stations surveyed between 2011 and 2014, most of which are either within 1 - 2 km of Zealandia, or situated in areas of relatively mature native forest such as Otari-Wilton, the Wellington Botanical Gardens and Trelissick Park.
-Being such a conspicuous and recognisable species, NI kaka are frequently reported by local citizen scientists, with several thousand records now having been submitted either to the Zealandia "report a bird" webpage, to the New Zealand eBird database, NatureWatch or to Birds New Zealand.
-These observations demonstrate that kaka are regular visitors to suburban habitats in western and southern parts of Wellington City, although they apparently do not yet regularly occur in suburbs north of the Ngaio Gorge or on Miramar Peninsula.
+NI kaka have been detected at 30% of the five-minute bird count stations surveyed between 2011 and 2015, most of which are either within 1-2 km of Zealandia, or situated in areas of relatively mature native forest such as Otari-Wilton, the Wellington Botanical Gardens and Trelissick Park.
+Being such a conspicuous and recognisable species, NI kaka are frequently reported by local citizen scientists, with several thousand records now having been submitted either to the Zealandia "report a bird" webpage, to the New Zealand eBird database or to Birds New Zealand.
+These observations demonstrate that kaka are regular visitors to suburban habitats in western and southern parts of Wellington City, but for a number of years appeared to be restricted to parts of the city to the south of Ngaio Gorge and to the west of Miramar Peninsula.
+Over the past 12 months however, several citizen science records of kaka on Miramar Peninsula and at sites on the eastern side of Wellington Harbour, including in East Harbour Regional Park and the Wainuiomata Mainland Island (GWRC, unpublished data) suggest that the range of this species is continuing to expand eastwards.